-This means that you don’t need to memorize a lot or change your practice routine to add a new skill, and can quickly switch back and forth between standard and Drop D, since the remaining 5 strings are exactly the same pitch as they are in standard tuning.
-Another reason is that it allows you to play power chords with only a one finger barre shape across the lowest 3 strings.
+This means you don’t need to memorize a lot or change your practice routine to add a new skill, and can quickly switch back and forth between standard and Drop D, since the remaining 5 strings are exactly the same pitch as in standard tuning.
+Another reason is that it allows you to play power chords with only a one-finger barre shape across the lowest 3 strings.

-It is mostly used by players who prefer heavier genres of music, as one finger power chords sound really chunky with distortion.
+It’s mostly used by players who prefer heavier genres of music, as one-finger power chords sound really chunky with distortion.
 You also get the ability to write music in the key of D, which is one whole tone below the lowest pitch you can play in standard tuning (E).

 In order to maintain string tension, you can try this tuning with a heavier string gauge than you normally would use.
 A .011 string gauge works really well with Drop D tuning, for example.